3

 5

 • The second bullet gives me the impression that you are planning down to the task level.
 Do you need that level of detail to be able to tell how much work is involved, or would it be possible to keep the planning on a higher level (story level; which business problem needs to be solved)?
-May 24, 2017 at 12:45
+Commented May 24, 2017 at 12:45

 • That's actually one of the areas where we have improved.
 We're spending about 2 hours a week grooming/planning now and we do stick to the big picture.
 The big issue now is all around the code base and the fact that it doesn't seem to be possible to just do the ad-hoc stuff that need doing any more without it going through the process.
 Weirdly adopting agile has massively dented our agility.